This statement is for anyone who is teaching CPR/defibrillation among other resuscitation techniques.

 2.2 Learners should be reminded to cough/sneeze into a tissue and dispose of this into a bin immediately, washing hands afterwards.
 Alternatively, coughing/sneezing into the bent elbow if no tissue available.

 2.3 Where individuals are exhibiting symptoms typical of flu, a cold or have been in close contact with someone who has the COVID-19 infection then they should exclude themselves from the course.
-For advice on staying at home visit the Gov.uk stay at home guidance page -
+For advice on staying at home visit the Gov.uk close contact guidance page.

 3. Actions to take when taking a training session